deckerweb/genesis-extra-settings-transporter/readme.txt

 You can also contribute code-wise via our [Genesis Extra Settings Transporter GitHub Repository](https://github.com/deckerweb/genesis-extra-settings-transporter) - and see where you can help.

 = Documentation and Support =
-- If you have any more questions, visit our support on the [Plugin's Forum](https://wordpress.org/support/plugin/genesis-extra-settings-transporter).
+* If you have any more questions, visit our support on the [Plugin's Forum](https://wordpress.org/support/plugin/genesis-extra-settings-transporter).

 = Liked Builder Template Categories? =
-* Then please **rate us 5 stars** on [WordPress.org](https://wordpress.org/support/plugin/genesis-extra-settings-transporter/reviews/?filter=5/#new-post) :)
+* **Rate us 5 stars** on [WordPress.org](https://wordpress.org/support/plugin/genesis-extra-settings-transporter/reviews/?filter=5/#new-post) :)
 * Join our [**Facebook User Community Support Group**](https://www.facebook.com/groups/deckerweb.wordpress.plugins/)
 * Like our [**Facebook Info Page for Deckerweb Plugins**](https://www.facebook.com/deckerweb.wordpress.plugins/)
+* [**Subscribe to my Newsletter for insider info on this plugin**](https://eepurl.com/gbAUUn), plus tutorials and more stuff on deckerweb WordPress plugins - join a thriving community of site builders!

 = This Plugin ... =
 * ... scratches my own itch!